dswitzer/mxunit-watch/ReadMe.md

 ## Other options

 * `-H [hostname]` to set the hostname used to run tests
+* `-e [list]` to set the list of extensions to watch.  by default this is cfm,cfc,xml.
+Specify as a comma separated list of extensions.
+Example: `cfm,xml,cfc,js`
 * `-h` for help
 * `-V` for version
 * `--debug` will print out some debug information at startup